 The History of Sugarloaf Ridge State Park

-Sugarloaf Ridge State Park was established in 1962, but the area has a rich history and indigenous tribes had lived in the Sonoma Valley for more than 12,000 years.
-Included below are some highlights.
+Sugarloaf Ridge State Park was established as a park in 1962, The area has a rich agricultural and social history.
+Indigenous tribes lived in the Sonoma Valley for more than 12,000 years.
+Check out the highlights below!

 Sugarloaf: What's in the Name